ARTICLE I – NAME

 ARTICLE XII – MEETINGS

 Section 1: Regular Meetings.
 At least one (1) Annual Conference and one (1) Annual Business Meeting shall be held.
 The Association’s Annual Conference and the Annual Business Meeting may be held concurrently.
-The President shall present the Association’s annual report at the Annual Business Meeting, and copies of this report shall be made available to the membership.
+The President shall present the Association’s annual report at the Annual Business Meeting, and copies of this report shall be made available to the membership on the IAMSLIC website.

 Section 2: Special Meetings.
 Special meetings may be held upon call of the Board or on petition of Twenty-five Percent (25%) of the members of the Association.
 Notice of a special meeting shall specify the business to be transacted, and no business other than that stated in the notices shall be considered.